molecularmachinist/functional_sampling_tool/README.md

 1. Python 3.7 or higher (3.10 recommended)
 1. [GROMACS](https://www.gromacs.org)
 1. C++ compiler
+1. Optional: `rsync`

 GROMACS is only needed for grompping.
 This means that a [quck and dirty](https://manual.gromacs.org/current/install-guide/index.html#quick-and-dirty-installation) installation is enough.
 Do make sure it is the same major version that you plan on using for the simulation runs.

 The C++ compiler is needed to compile a few of the trajectory transformation modules, which allow making broken molecules whole over the PBC.
 The package build process has been tested with the open source GCC-compiler, but in theory any compiler should work.

+`rsync` is needed to move the data between your local computer and the remote.
+It should be preinstalled at least on most linux distributions.
+If you run the tool on the machine you plan on running the simulations, it is not needed.
+Also you can work around it by manually moving the files with your chosen method. in that case simply do not use the push and pull methods of the tool.

 ### Python modules